Managing key multicasting through orthogonal systems: Introduction

 Traditional security measures are mainly applicable to a unicast environment, i.e. communications take place between two single parties.
 For instance, data confidentiality, one of the most important features in network security, can be offered in this environment by means of a pair of keys.
 However there exist many different situations where the usual secure unicast protocols cannot be used, mainly due to the nature of the information to be transmitted.
 This usually happens when trying to deliver data from a sender to multiple receivers, especially when a huge amount of data needs to be delivered very quickly.
 One of the most efficient ways to do this is the so-called multicast.
 In a multicast protocol a certain group of people receives the information and this group is usually highly dynamic.
 In a typical situation users join and leave the group constantly (\cite{survey}).

 There are a number of exciting multimedia applications that make good use of multicast capability, such as stock quote services, video-conferencing, pay-per-view TV, Internet radio, and so on.
-Many of these multicast applications require security in data transmission, i.e., data can only be exchanged among an exclusive group of users.
-In multicast communications a situation of ``many-to-many'' can also take place if several clients, or all, act as a source of data.
-Multiconferences are an example of this: in that situation each data source establishes a one-to-many multicast communication.
+Many of the aforementioned multicast applications require security in data transmission, i.e., data can only be accessed or exchanged among an exclusive group of users.
+In the Pay-TV system, for example, the service providers employ Conditional Access System (CAS) to avoid unauthorized accessing of their video/audio streams, and only allow access to services based on payment.

-The typical approach to establish secure multicast communications is to agree on one or several symmetric encryption keys in order to encrypt messages.
+The natural approach to establish secure multicast communications is to agree on one or several symmetric encryption keys in order to encrypt messages.
 However, the key, or keys, must be renewed periodically to prevent outer or inner attacks.
 Depending on how key distribution and management are carried out, secure multicast schemes are divided into centralized and distributed schemes.
 Centralized schemes depend directly on a single entity to distribute every cryptographic key.
+A typical scenario is an IPTV or P2PTV platform, in which clients receive a TV signal from a Content Server via Internet.
 Distributed schemes are able to manage higher number of audiences but, on the other hand, key management involves other problems that make them more complex (\cite{survey}).
+A big issue concerns security: in a centralized system there is just one server to secure, while in the distributed one security efforts have to be multiplied.
+Our aim in this paper is to introduce a novel protocol applicable for centralized multicast that is shown to be secure, efficient and scalable.

-In the following lines we recall some centralized schemes for key management.
+In the following lines we recall some centralized schemes for key management, although the reader can find a recent survey on secure multicast in \cite{scalable}.
 A very well-known protocol is {\it Hierarchical Tree Approach} (HTA) \cite{RFC:2627}.
 It uses a logical tree arrangement of the users in order to facilitate key distribution.
 The benefit of this idea is that the storage requirement for each client and the number of transmissions required for key renewal are both logarithmic in the number of members.
 Other key tree approaches and extensions are LKH \cite{332988}, LKH++ \cite{Pietro02efficientand}, OFT \cite{OFT2003} or ELK \cite{ELK}.